 While there are many ways to implement rendering functionality, we chose to use graphics processing unit (GPU) and central processing unit (CPU) to work with video and images.
 Let’s brush up on the concepts of GPU and CPU.

-A GPU is based on floating-point arithmetics, which ensures smooth image processing and rendering.
+A GPU is based on floating-point arithmetics, which ensures smooth image rendering.
 Behind the scenes, the GPU performs a lot of floating-point computation of the values for pixels.
-Working efficiently with a GPU, using its texturing and pixel engines, helps to increase raw image processing performance significantly, by one hundred or even one thousand fold, especially on mobile iOS devices.
+Working efficiently with a GPU, using its texturing and pixel engines, helps to increase raw image rendering performance significantly, by one hundred or even one thousand fold, especially on mobile iOS devices.

 What's the difference between a CPU and a GPU?

-While a GPU is faster, especially within the iOS image processing library, a CPU has higher operating frequency and greater versatility, We developed MediaWatermark taking into account the GPU’s high performance and efficiency as well as the CPU’s universality.
+While a GPU is faster, a CPU has higher operating frequency and greater versatility, We developed MediaWatermark taking into account the GPU’s high performance and efficiency as well as the CPU’s universality.

 What are the advantages of MediaWatermark?